pulumi/pulumi-hugo/themes/default/content/what-is/what-are-kubernetes-secrets.md

     $ kubectl delete pod mongo-conn-test  --namespace mongodb
     ```

-### Challenges and Considerations
+### Challenges and considerations

 While Kubernetes Secrets provide a way to store and manage sensitive information, such as passwords, API keys, and tokens, there are some challenges and considerations associated with their use.
 Here are some common challenges:

-- **Base64 Encoding:** Kubernetes Secrets are often base64-encoded, but this is **not** encryption; it's just encoding.
+- **Base64 encoding:** Kubernetes Secrets are often base64-encoded, but this is **not** encryption; it's just encoding.
 Anyone with access to the cluster can easily decode the values.
 Hence, the recommended best practice is to enable encryption in transit and at rest.
-- **Access Controls Complexity:** Access control to secrets is limited to namespace level.
+- **Access controls complexity:** Access control to secrets is limited to namespace level.
 If you need to share secrets across namespaces or have more granular access control, you might need to implement additional solutions or consider external secret management tools.
-- **Limited Versioning:** Kubernetes Secrets don't have built-in support for versioning.
+- **Limited versioning:** Kubernetes Secrets don't have built-in support for versioning.
 If you need to manage different versions of a secret, you may need to implement a naming convention or use an external tool for versioned secret management.
-- **No Audit Trail:** Kubernetes doesn't provide a built-in audit trail for changes to Secrets.
+- **No audit trail:** Kubernetes doesn't provide a built-in audit trail for changes to Secrets.
 This lack of visibility can make it challenging to track who accessed or modified a secret and when.
 External auditing tools or additional configurations may be necessary.
-- **Difficulty in Key Rotation:** Kubernetes Secrets do not provide a built-in mechanism for key rotation.
+- **Difficulty in key rotation:** Kubernetes Secrets do not provide a built-in mechanism for key rotation.
 If you need to regularly rotate keys or secrets, you'll need to implement a custom solution or use an external tool.
-- **Limited Secret Types:** Kubernetes Secrets are primarily designed for simple key-value pairs.
+- **Limited secret types:** Kubernetes Secrets are primarily designed for simple key-value pairs.
 If you need to manage more complex data structures or different types of secrets, you may need to consider external solutions or custom resources.
-- **Difficulty in Synchronizing with External Systems:** If you have secrets managed outside of Kubernetes (e.g., in a password manager or a different secret store), synchronizing them with Kubernetes Secrets might require custom scripts or external tools.
+- **Difficulty in synchronizing with external systems:** If you have secrets managed outside of Kubernetes (e.g., in a password manager or a different secret store), synchronizing them with Kubernetes Secrets might require custom scripts or external tools.

 To address these challenges, you may consider using external secret management tools like [Sealed Secrets](https://github.com/bitnami-labs/sealed-secrets), or other solutions that provide enhanced security features and more flexible secret management capabilities.

 ### Conclusion

 Kubernetes secrets are crucial to many applications and we must have a solution to the lifecycle of these.
 Kubernetes Secrets is the native way to manage secrets.
-By following best practices and using Kubernetes secrets, you can ensure the security of your applications and sensitive data.
+By following best practices and using Kubernetes Secrets, you can ensure the security of your applications and sensitive data.

 Now that you're equipped with the knowledge of Kubernetes Secrets, take your cloud infrastructure management to the next level with Pulumi Advanced Secrets Management.
 Discover how to efficiently manage sensitive data and secrets in your cloud applications.
-Dive into Pulumi's [Secrets Management guide](/blog/managing-secrets-with-pulumi/) for in-depth information on encrypting specific values for added security and ensuring that these values never appear in plain text in your state file​.
+Dive into Pulumi's [Secrets management guide](/blog/managing-secrets-with-pulumi/) for in-depth information on encrypting specific values for added security and ensuring that these values never appear in plain text in your state file​.

 Our [community on Slack](https://slack.pulumi.com/) is always open for discussions, questions, and sharing experiences.
 Join us there and become part of our growing community of cloud professionals!